Table of Contents

 URL Explanation

-/swirl/results/ List Result objects, newest first; create a new one using the POST button and form at bottom
+/swirl/results/ List all Result objects (newest first); create a new one using the POST form

-/swirl/results/id/ Retrieve a specific Result object; destroy it using the DELETE button; edit it using the PUT button and form at bottom
+/swirl/results/id/ Retrieve a specific Result object; delete it using the DELETE button; edit it using the PUT button

-/swirl/results/?search_id=search_id Retrieve unified Results for a specific Search, ordered by the Mixer specified; also accepts result_mixer and page parameters
+/swirl/results/?search_id=search_id Retrieve unified Results for a specific Search, ordered by the specified Mixer; also accepts result_mixer and page parameters

 Connectors